Aachen: Early history

 Flint quarries on the Lousberg, Schneeberg, and Königshügel, first used during Neolithic times (3000–2500 BC), attest to the long occupation of the site of Aachen, as do recent finds under the modern city's Elisengarten pointing to a former settlement from the same period.
 Bronze Age (around 1600 BC) settlement is evidenced by the remains of barrows (burial mounds) found, for example, on the Klausberg.
 During the Iron Age, the area was settled by Celtic peoples who were perhaps drawn by the marshy Aachen basin's hot sulphur springs where they worshipped Grannus, god of light and healing.
+Proofs of a Celts settlements on Aachens territories at the beginning of the Gallic War do not exist at the moment.

 The 25-hectare Roman spa resort town of Aquae Granni was, according to legend, founded by Grenus, under Hadrian, around 124 AD.
 Grenus refers to the Celtic god, and it seems it was the Roman 6th Legion at the start of the 1st century AD that first channelled the hot springs into a spa at Büchel, (Note: This audio file is Andreas Schaub explaining the archaeological record in court in Archäologie am Hof.) adding at the end of the same century the Münstertherme spa, two water pipelines, and a probable sanctuary dedicated to Grannus.
 A kind of forum, surrounded by colonnades, connected the two spa complexes.
 There was an extensive residential area.
 The Romans built bathhouses near Burtscheid.
 A temple precinct called Vernenum was built near the modern Kornelimünster/Walheim.
 Today, remains have been found of three bathhouses, including two fountains in the Elisenbrunnen and the Burtscheid bathhouse.

 Roman civil administration in Aachen eventually broke down as the baths and other public buildings (along with most of the villae rusticae of the surrounding countryside) were destroyed around AD 375 at the start of the migration period.
 The last Roman coin finds are from the time of Emperor Gratian (AD 375–383).
 Rome withdrew its troops from the area, but the town remained populated.
 By 470, the town came to be ruled by the Ripuarian Franks and subordinated to their capital, Cologne.
 During the Roman period, Aachen was the site of a flourishing Jewish community.